kaysy-io/send2sell-api/docs/orders/update.md

 | :--------- | :------- |
 | **String** | **Yes**  |

-First name of the order billing details.
+First name of the billing user.

 #### _last_name_